zhangrengang/subgenome_phasing_example/README.md

 #### Reconstruct phylogeny by chromosomes and refine the assignments with the phylogeny-based evidence ####

-We merge the alignments and build chromosome phylogeny to seek the phylogeny-based evidence (`-at`):
+We merge the alignments and build chromosome phylogeny to seek the phylogeny-based evidence (`wgdi -at`):
 ```
 paste Triticum_turgidum-Hordeum_vulgare.alignment.csv Triticum_aestivum-Hordeum_vulgare.alignment.csv | perl -pe 's/\t[^,]+//g' > merged.alignment.csv